m4444te/bandcamp-cover-scrapper/README.md

 2. Select all urls given in the console and copy them to urls.txt

+3. Clean the urls.txt file

-3. Clone and init the project
+4. Clone and init the project

 ```bash
 git clone git@github.com:m4444te/bandcamp-cover-scrapper.git